osgi/osgi.enroute.site/_doc/100-about-osgi.md

 ![Services](img/services.png)

-This in general called a broker.
+This in general called a broker pattern.

 What happens when multiple bundles register objects under the same interface or class?
 How can these be distinguished?
 First, in many cases it is not important to distinguish between individuals.
 Otherwise, the answer is properties.
 Each service registration has a set of standard and custom properties.
 A expressive filter language is available to select only the services in which you are interested.
 Properties can be used to find the proper service or can play other roles at the application level.